davekerr95/davekerr95/README.md

 - 🐱‍👤 Capture the Flag (CTF) Enthusiast, Team `{The_NaN_Squad}`
 - ☕ Coffee, Coffee, Coffee

-Currently looking for any opportunities in CNCF Open Source projects! ⌨️

 🐱‍🚀 **Interest Areas:**

 Currently I'm focussed on topics in some of the following areas: